Phoebeoke3/anomaly-detector/README.md

    - Ensure both API and dashboard servers are running
    - Check browser console for JavaScript errors
    - Verify the correct template is being served
+   - Try accessing `http://127.0.0.1:5001` instead of `localhost:5001`

 2. **No data appearing in dashboard:**
    - Make sure the data simulator is running
    - Check database connection and data insertion
    - Verify API endpoints are responding correctly
+   - Check that the API server is receiving POST requests to `/api/predict`

 3. **404 errors from simulator:**
    - Check which port your API server is running on